 - Coastal and Estuarine Restoration Summit - From December 8-13, Restore America’s Estuaries and the Coastal States Organization will hold the ninth National Summit on Coastal and Estuarine Restoration and Management, Investing in Our Coasts: Environment, Economy, Culture, in Long Beach, California.
 The summit will focus on current issues in coastal restoration, including living shorelines, climate change adaptation, and more.

 Coastal Wetlands Scholarship - The Garden Club of America is seeking applicants for a Coastal Wetlands Studies Scholarship, which will provide a $5,000 stipend to one graduate student to support field-based coastal wetland research in the United States.
 Applications are due by January 15, 2019.

 Earth Challenge 2020 - To commemorate the 50th anniversary of Earth Day on April 22, 2020, Earth Day Network, Woodrow Wilson International Center for Scholars, and the U.S. Department of State have launched Earth Challenge 2020 with the aim of encouraging millions of people to collect environmental data that can affect policy decisions.
 To date, organizers have gathered research questions to help guide the effort.
-See the Get Involved page to submit questions, sign up for updates, and more.
+See the Take Action page to get involved.